pretix/pretix-docs/docs/guides/seating.md

 If your venue has seat and row numbers that occur more than once, and you want to depict those numbers in the layout, then you have place the seats in separate zones.
 In order to create a new zone, click the :fa3-plus: button next to "Zones" in the sidebar and enter a name.

+!!!
+Note
-Select the correct zone before creating any seats, rows, or other elements.
+    Select your preferred zone before creating any seats, rows, or other elements.
     Once you have created an element in one zone, you cannot move it to a different zone.

 In order to **zoom** in and out of the layout, hold the `Ctrl` key and move your mouse wheel.
 Alternatively, you can use the buttons :btn-icon:fa3-search-minus:: and :btn-icon:fa3-search-plus:: in the top bar.